biologist79/ESPuino/README.md

 # Tonuino based on ESP32 with I2S-DAC-support

 ## NEWS
-Currently I'm working on a new Tonuino that is completely based on 3.3V and makes use of an (optional) [headphone-pcb](https://github.com/biologist79/Tonuino-ESP32-I2S/tree/master/PCBs/Headphone%20with%20PCM5102a%20and%20TMD1308).
+Finally, the long announced Tonuino-PCB for Wemos' Lolin32 is there.
+For further informations have a look at the subfolder Hardware-Platforms/Wemos Lolin32.
+It can (optionally) be used alongside with a [headphone-pcb](https://github.com/biologist79/Tonuino-ESP32-I2S/tree/master/PCBs/Headphone%20with%20PCM5102a%20and%20TMD1308).
 As uC-develboard a Lolin32 is used and it's (optionally) battery-powered.
-So stay tuned...
+Peripherals (Neopixel, RFID, headphone-pcb and MAX98357a) are driven at 3.3V solely.

 ## History
 [...]